Congressional Fellowship FAQS

 FAQs: Congressional Fellowship Application

-Final round (interviews with Congressional Staffers) decisions made by November 5, 2021
+Final round (interviews with congressional staffers) decisions made by the end of May

 2. How much is the grant and what are the other benefits of the Congressional Fellowship program?

 APAICS fellows are awarded a grant of $31,500 to be distributed on a monthly schedule throughout the course of the 9-month fellowship.
 APAICS will reimburse up to $200 of a health care plan cost following submission of proof of enrollment.